willisxiong/multitier_aws_infra_using_terraform/README.md

 The key word is the resource name in Terraform, like aws_instance, aws_dynamodb_table, aws_autoscaling_group, it's easy to understand what resource will be created according to the name.
 You can find all the necessary information in Terraform documentation, in this lab, we use AWS as the provider, you can refer to <https://registry.terraform.io/providers/hashicorp/aws/latest/docs>.
 The argument is the attribute you configure a resource, for example, you need to set the load balancer type or subnets as basic information to create an applicaiton load balancer, but in Terraform there is a good point that it already set the default value for you, like application load balancer is the default one so you don't even need to assign the value in your code.
 For better understanding, usually you can define some necessary values explicitly.

 At last, you need to prepare your application code, the key point is to let your application communicate with dynamodb.
 Fortunately, aws provide a python framework boto3 for us to interact with dynamodb api, you just need to write simple codes to accomplish it.
-- like:

         def get_recomm(user_id):
             dynamodb = boto3.client('dynamodb', region_name="ap-east-1")